TheDataStation/solo/README.md

    ```   bash
    ./test.sh <dataset>
    ```
-   We have pretrained models for "fetaqa" and "nq_tables" in "<work_dir>/models/\<dataset\>" with file name "\<dataset\>_relevance.pt".
+   We have pretrained models for "fetaqa" , "nq_tables" and "chicago_open" in "<work_dir>/models/\<dataset\>" with file name "\<dataset\>_relevance.pt".
    If you retrain "fetaqa" or "nq_tables", "<work_dir>/models/\<dataset\>" will have a best model for each training.
    The script always loads the recent model (by create time),